Janos95/mantis/README.md

 </div>

-Mantis is a blazing fast C++ library designed for distance to mesh queries.
+Mantis is a C++ library for doing very fast distance to mesh queries.
 It implements the [P2M algorithm](https://yuemos.github.io/Projects/P2M/pdf/P2M_author.pdf) and uses SIMD instructions to significantly accelerate query performance.

-## Features
+Here are some of the highlights of Mantis:

 - **Blazingly Fast**: Mantis is about 2x faster than the original P2M implementation and ca. 4x faster than FCPW.

 - **MIT Licensed**: Mantis is permissively licensed under MIT license.

 - **Simple to Build**: Thanks to [geograms](https://github.com/BrunoLevy/geogram) pluggable delaunay module, Mantis only consists of four files and doesn't require any external dependencies.

-- **Fast Preprocessing**: Not yet there, but on the roadmap.

 ## Getting Started